COVID-19 Vaccine Information

 Today, there are three vaccines approved for use in the United States: Moderna, Pfizer, and Johnson & Johnson (also known as Janssen), though there may be more that come on the market.
 Moderna and Pfizer each require two shots, and the Johnson & Johnson vaccine only requires one.
-At this time, Callen-Lorde is offering the Moderna and Johnson & Johnson vaccine to any patient over the age of 18.
 You can schedule an appointment online or call 212.271.7200.
+Vaccination appointments can also be found outside of Callen-Lorde and throughout NYC using vaccinefinder.nyc.gov.

 All three vaccines were built on technology that has been studied for decades, and scientists from across the world worked together to quickly develop safe and effective vaccines.